The Jonah Center Board of Directors

 Krishna Winston, President, served on the municipal task force that created Middletown’s mandatory recycling program, and has chaired the Resource Recycling Advisory Council (now the Middletown Recycling Commission) since its inception.
 She advocated for the creation of the Swap Shack at the Recycling Center.
 With a B.A. from Smith College and a Ph.D. from Yale, she teaches German studies at Wesleyan, where she serves on the Sustainability Advisory Group for Environmental Stewardship and is affiliated with the College of the Environment.
 A professional translator, she has published over thirty books.
 A former long-time trustee of the Independent Day School in Middlefield, she has also served on the North End Action Team’s Housing Committee.

-Mark Meyering is an Advanced Technical Specialist with 3M Purifications, continuing a 35 year career in new product development for water, life science process and industrial filtration.
+Mark Meyering is retired from 3M Purifications where he was an Advanced Technical Specialist in new product development for water, life science process and industrial filtration.
 He is a UCONN graduate with a BS in Chemistry, with continued study in engineering and molecular biology.
 He holds multiple patents in liquid filtration, separations and diagnostics.
 Mark and his wife Kathy had lived in Middlefield since 1980, where he served on the Inland Wetlands Commission.
 They moved to Middletown in 2004, when they bought a house located on a former farm and 4H club.
 They have re-established portions of the property for the practice of organic gardening, and recently restored an area in which they now raise free-range chickens.
 As an avocation, Mark is an accomplished performance musician, singer, songwriter, and studio engineer.
 He has deep interests in the Adirondack forest, and maintains connections to the Huntington Wildlife Preserve.